Ignalina/welder/README.md

 # Welder
-Trying out different streaming jobs to read avro from kafka and output to hive/parquet or iceberg/parquet.
+Trying out different streaming jobs to read avro from kafka and output to targets like :
+*  Append only: hive/parquet
+*  full sync: Iceberg/parquet.
+*  full sync: Aelta
+*  full sync: hudi

 Goals with this is to learn howto read from kafka with multiple partitions/offsets and spread out the work to multiple workers.
 The name Welder is the opposite from the Shredder , since the welder it makes the data "whole again" (Hopefully)